 In July 1939, her parents were warned of their impending arrest.
 They fled to Denmark and then joined their daughters in England.
 On September 20, 1940, the family left by ship for America.
 They settled in California where Hilde continued to play the accordion.
 It was later played by her niece Yvonne.
 In 2001, Hilda visited Sussex and a village resident recalled “the refugee child who played Run, Rabbit, Run on the accordion.”
 (Credit: United States Holocaust Memorial Museum Collection, Gift of George J. Fogelson)

-Upon arrival, all the children received medical examinations and then put on trains to London.
-They would have been nervous, excited and terrified at the prospect of a new life in England.
+Upon arrival, children would have been nervous, excited and terrified at the prospect of a new life in England.
 Some children left to live with relatives already in England, whilst others went to live with foster families already arranged before their arrival.
 In order to ease their fears, some kind Londoners took children to the cinema and gave them treats as they waited to be collected by their foster families.
 For a large majority of children, they lived in group homes with other Kindertransport children until well after the end of WWII in 1945.

 Alice Eberstarkova left Czechoslovakia in 1939 with her two sisters, Josie and Ellie.
 After their arrival in England, Alice and her sisters were expecting to be placed with a family, organised by their Uncle who lived in England.
 However, when they arrived they were told that they would live in a children’s home in the south of England.
 While the children’s home was a beautiful old house, Alice and her sisters found this betrayal very painful.

 ‘We were absolutely shocked about that because we thought we were going to stay with my uncle.
 My older sister was very upset with my uncle because she thought that he should take my little sister, who was 10 years old.’